-Successful professional service firms follow every lead that could secure new projects, clients and revenue.
-In some cases, pursuing these leads may take you away from your home country and even overseas.
-If your firm plans to do business internationally, you’ll need the right tools to support expense tracking in multiple currencies.
-BigTime anticipates those needs with a multi-currency for expenses feature that gives firms the power to record expenses in any global currency and convert it into their base currency.
+If your firm plans to pursue new projects and secure clients internationally, you’ll need the right tools to support expense tracking in multiple currencies.
+BigTime anticipates those needs with a multi-currency for expenses sub-feature that gives firms the power to record expenses in any global currency and convert it into their base currency.
 With it, companies have the freedom to achieve growth beyond the limits of borders.

-To illustrate the value of multi-currency for expenses, we’ll walk you through an example of how the feature could be put to use by a growing firm to track expenses incurred in foreign countries and currencies.
+To illustrate the value of multi-currency for expenses, we’ll walk you through an example of how the sub-feature could be used by a growing firm to track expenses incurred in foreign countries and currencies.

-NOTE: Multi-currency for expenses feature is only available at the Pro and Premier levels.
-To learn about BigTime’s three pricing levels, take a look at this article.
+NOTE: The multi-currency for expenses sub-feature is only available at the Advanced, Premier and Projector levels.
+To learn about BigTime’s packages, take a look at this article.

 Multi-Currency for Expenses In Action